 Massimo Capra - Aggreko

-The case study, design basis and technical performances of the cooling system will be presented, furthermore, the gross marginal added value will be commented for this case study.
-In conclusion, some short general consideration on engineered temporary cooling solutions in refineries will be presented.
+The case study, design basis and technical performances of the cooling system will be presented; and furthermore the gross marginal added value will be commented upon for this case study.
+In conclusion some short general considerations on engineered temporary cooling solutions in refineries will be presented.